 3) Additionally, to us on Earth, the Moon appears to continuously move across our sky from east to west.
 At moonrise it appears above our eastern horizon, at moonset it descends below our western horizon and halfway between the two it reaches upper transit when it crosses our meridian heading westward.
 This westward motion is not real motion; it is apparent motion -- an optical illusion caused by our planet's rotation on its axis from west to east.
 Beause the Moon's real orbital motion eastward is in the opposite direction to its apparent westward motion, but much slower, it has the effect of making the period from one upper transit of the Moon to the next longer than 24 hours.
 That period (called a tidal day) is, on average, about 24 hours, 50 minutes.
 Here is an animation showing this.

-The Moon's rotation is captured rotation, meaning that its rotational period is the same as its orbital period.
+The Moon's rotation is locked rotation, meaning that its rotational period is the same as its orbital period.
 In other words, in the same time that it takes the Moon to complete a single, 360° revolution around the Earth it also completes a single, 360° rotation around its own axis.
 The result of this is that the same side of the Moon is always turned toward the Earth.
 The side that constantly faces us is called the Moon's near side; it is the only side we see from Earth.
 The opposite side, called the Moon's far side, has only been seen from spacecraft in lunar orbit.

 A lunation is a cycle associated with the Moon's orbital motion around the Earth.
 It commences when the Moon is at some notional starting point (P) in its orbit and it ends when the Moon next returns to P. Astronomy recognises several candidates for P. Consequently, there are different kinds of lunation, each with its own starting point, and each one has a different length.
 The length depends on whether P is stationary or moving as seen from our observation point (Earth), and, if moving, its rate and direction of motion relative to the Moon's motion.